-Systemd uses the two character prefix en for Ethernet network devices.
-The next characters depends on the device driver and the fact which schema matches first.
+Systemd defines a versioned naming scheme for network device names.
+The scheme uses the two-character prefix en for Ethernet network devices.
+The next characters depends on the device driver, device location and other attributes.
+Some possible patterns are:

-The most common patterns are:
+Some examples for the most common patterns are:

-- eno1 is the first on board NIC - enp3s0f1 is the NIC on pcibus 3 slot 0 and use the NIC function 1.
+- eno1 is the first on-board NIC - enp3s0f1 is function 1 of the NIC on PCI bus 3, slot 0